MemphisMeng/Blackjack/Design Doc.md

 ## Blackjack

 ## Card
 Card is the fundemental component of every card game, without which any game makes no sense.
-As i
+As it is known,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDEyOTAyMDgyLC05MTExNTk2MzcsMTI5OD
+eyJoaXN0b3J5IjpbLTQ1MDExMjg0MywtOTExMTU5NjM3LDEyOT
-I5NTg2Ml19
+gyOTU4NjJdfQ==
 -->